QUIT CAFFEINE DEPENDENCY

 It does not matter where you are in the world, Peter Zapfella can help you break free of the grip of caffeine through Skype, FaceTime, Viber and FaceBook Messenger.

-Those people hooked on cola cannot be far from a can or bottle of their favourite beverage.
+Those people hooked on cola cannot be far from a can or bottle of their favorite beverage.
 If they were cut off from a source of supply, they would start to get twitchy and suffer savage withdrawals.

 If celebrating, stressed, depressed, or if nothing in particular happens; perhaps boredom they addictively reach for a can or bottle of their preferred brand or variant of cola.